encryptgig/wasmapp/README.md

 `$ make all`

-# and to serve it, just do:
+# To serve it, just do:

 `$ make run`

-* Please change the port form 8090 to something else, if needed. *
+* Please change the port form 8090 to something else, if needed.